 - getting things done on time.

-To make the best use of this wealth of technology, make a habit of time tracking with these two simple steps:
+To make the best use of this wealth of technology, make a habit of time tracking with these three simple steps:

 - Choose a user-friendly tool with wise integration capabilities (it will root a habit of tracking effortlessly)

-- Be consistent in building a goal-oriented system (use time tracking reports to prevent shrinking of productive work).
+- Be consistent in building a goal-oriented system (use time tracking reports to prevent the shrinking of productive work)